-1. Use FIFO (First In, First Out) for Inventory Accounting
+1. Embrace FIFO (First In, First Out) Inventory Accounting

-- Find products that have the earliest use-by, expiration, or best before dates.
+- Identify products with the earliest use-by, expiration, or best-before dates.

-- Stock your oldest (but still good) items at the front of your shelves.
+- Place your oldest but still viable products at the front of shelves.

-- Put your newer stock behind the older stock, with the most recent dates at the back of your shelves.
+- Arrange newer stock behind older ones, with the most recent dates at the back.

-- Sell the oldest items from the front of your shelves first.
+- Sell products from the front of shelves first, prioritizing those expiring soonest.